Should you buy the Fitbit Versa 3 or the Samsung Galaxy Watch Active 2?

 This is the smartwatch to get when you want to go all-in on fitness features.
 One is the electrocardiogram (ECG) feature, which can detect irregular heartbeats.
 The Galaxy Watch Active 2 can give you a blood pressure reading as well.
 Samsung also included a more accurate LED-based heart rate monitor, an advanced accelerometer, and better GPS accuracy.

-A more recent update to the watch brings other new features, including Running Analysis to help you work toward becoming a better runner and improving your form.
+A recent update to the watch brings other new features, including Running Analysis to help you work toward becoming a better runner and improving your form.
 The watch can also measure VO2 max, which indicates the maximum amount of oxygen one can utilize during intense activity.
 This helps you determine your overall fitness and performance capacity while also helping you improve your endurance.
+These improvements position the Galaxy Watch Active 2 as one of the best smartwatches for fitness you can buy.

 Perhaps the most important difference is that the Samsung Galaxy Watch Active 2 offers optional LTE connectivity.
-This allows for smooth and easy on-wrist communication without your phone being present.
-This is ideal for users who are always on the go or simply don't want to carry the phone around at the gym or when running outdoors.
+While it does cost more to have this feature, it's ideal for users who are always on the go or simply don't want to carry the phone around at the gym or when running outside.
+An LTE smartwatch allows you to make calls, send texts, and stream music without being connected to your phone.

+As we mentioned, it's not the newest watch, but Samsung is still committed to providing important updates to older Galaxy Watch models.
+For example, the most recent update introduces some of the new Samsung Galaxy Watch 4 features to the Watch Active 2.
+You'll now have access to several new watch faces, which means you can take the personalization of your watch to the next level.

+You'll also be able to use the advanced fall detection feature.
+Whenever you're exercising and a fall is detected, your watch will deliver an SOS notification to your pre-selected contacts.
+The Group Challenge feature is also present, which lets you add friends and family to a Challenge.
+You can work together as a team or compete against your loved ones.
+These might be small improvements in the grand scheme of things, but it's nice to see Samsung is still focused on providing updates to older watches.

 By now, you've probably realized that the Fitbit Versa 3 and the Samsung Galaxy Watch Active 2 have quite a bit in common.
-Rest assured, neither one of these watches will let you down when it comes to tracking important aspects of your health and fitness.
+You can rest assured that neither of these wearables will let you down, especially when it comes to tracking your health and fitness metrics.

 The main decision you'll need to make is regarding features.
 The Galaxy Watch Active 2 tips the scales with optional LTE connectivity, ECG, and blood pressure monitoring.
-You also have options when it comes to the size and material of your watch.
+You also have more options available to you when it comes to the size and material of your watch, which may be important to some users.
+The main advantage of buying the Fitbit Versa 3 is that you'll enjoy much longer battery life.

-The Fitbit Versa 3 will be released on Sept.
-25 and is available for pre-order now.
-The Samsung Galaxy Watch Active 2 has been available to purchase for a while now.
-Either one of these wearables will provide you with a fantastic fitness tracking experience, you just have to decide which features are most important to you.
-However, most users will prefer the more well-rounded experience that's offered by the Samsung Galaxy Watch Active 2 thanks to all the extra features and options.
+As you can see, either one of these smartwatches will offer an excellent fitness tracking experience.
+At the end of the day, you'll have to determine which features are most important to you.
+Most users will likely prefer the more well-rounded experience offered by the Samsung Galaxy Watch Active 2 considering all the extra features and options it provides.

 More to love